Easonyesheng/A2PM-MESA/README.md

 - More datasets can be easily added by adding new dataloaders in `dataloader/` and setting the corresponding configurations in `conf/dataset/`.

-## Segmentation Preprocessing
-> The segmentation results are needed for the area matching methods.

-- To use Segment Anything Model (SAM) for segmentation, we provide our inference code in `segmentor/`.
-To use it, you need to:
-  - clone the [SAM repository](https://github.com/facebookresearch/segment-anything) and put it into the `segmentor/..` folder, corresponding to the path set in the `segmentor/SAMSeger.py - L23`.
-  - install the dependencies of SAM.
-  - set the pre-trained model path in `segmentor/ImgSAMSeg.py - L34`.

 ### Usage
 - See the `segmentor/sam_seg.sh` for the usage of the SAM segmentation code.